 Risk is an important aspect of the farming business.
 The uncertainties inherent in weather, yields, prices, government policies, global markets, and other factors that impact farming can cause wide swings in farm income.
 The most successful farmers are now looking at a deliberate and knowledgeable approach to risk management as a vital part of their plan.
 For them, risk management means farming in a more rapidly changing world.
 It is the ability to deal with risks that comes with new farming opportunities.

 Farmers generally deal with five types of risks.
-They are:
+They are:- Production risk

 - Price or market risk